DanielMoscoso/100day_challenge/Readme.txt

 		-Better organized: 'brew_profit()' function has been added to get the profit from brewing the coffee, so it would be easier to added to the resources dictionary
+		-The ingredients used are now substracted from the initial total.
 ===============================================================================